lsst-dm/dmtn-283/index.md

   This includes access to prompt processing products.
 * DP1 will use Butler client/server.
 * The initial plan is for DP1 to be read-only with no ability to run `Butler.put()`.
-* Since this is a static read-only dataset the ObsCore tables can be populated by exporting from the Butler registry and importing into Qserv as was done for DP0.2.
+* Since this is a static read-only dataset the ObsCore tables can be populated by exporting from the Butler registry and importing into Qserv {cite:p}`DMTN-243` as was done for DP0.2.
-* Since this dataset is read-only there is no need for group or user collection management.
+* Since this data repository is read-only there is no need for group or user collection management.

 ### Prompt Processing During Survey Operations